 |Blood Pressure||148 / 84||Greater than 140/90||Less than 120/80|

 |LDL – P (Lipoproteins)– see more info below||2231 — determined from NMR – special test||Greater than 1000||Less than 1000|

-Insulin Resistance is a 10–15 year precursor to Type 2 Diabetes.
-Diabetes can lead to blindness, kidney disease, and amputation of extremities.
-Just in case that does not get you thinking more serious about your present health, other conditions such as heart attack, stroke, cancer, and Alzheimer’s dementia are linked to Insulin Resistance.
+Insulin resistance is a 10- to 15-year precursor to Type 2 Diabetes.
+Diabetes can lead to blindness, kidney disease and the amputation of extremities.
+Just in case that does not get you thinking more serious about your present health, other conditions such as heart attack, stroke, cancer and Alzheimer’s dementia are linked to insulin resistance.

-You should still seek your personal doctor’s advice before responding to correct these scores with medications.
-But to quickly answer your question – adding a workout program, low carb diet, laying off the caffeine 4–5 hours prior to sleeping to help with sleep recovery / stress mitigation would help you get better scores in as little as a few months.
+You still should seek your personal doctor’s advice before responding to correct these scores with medications.
+But to answer your question: Adding a workout program, low-carb diet, laying off the caffeine 4-5 hours before sleeping to help with sleep recovery and stress mitigation would help you get better scores in as little as a few months.

-Click Health Screening 101 – part 2 to see the recommended courses of action that involve foods to eat, foods to avoid, and how to exercise to optimally burn excess fat from the body.
-Both will have significant changes on the RED LIGHT health scores in this test.
-You HAVE to do something now.
-You cannot have these types of scores and do nothing to fix them or you could have a heart attack, stroke, or be diabetic within the next decade.
+Click Health Screening 101 – part 2 to see the recommended courses of action that involve foods to eat, foods to avoid and how to exercise to burn excess fat from the body optimally.
+Both will have significant changes on the red-light health scores in this test.
+You have to do something now.
+You cannot have these types of scores and do nothing to fix them, or you could have a heart attack, stroke or be diabetic within the next decade.
 In this case, you could have a heart attack in your early 40s.
 Besides, get moving just to feel better and look better.
 It will add a quality to your life you cannot put a price on.